 You still don’t want too many of these, but a couple of copies will do just fine.

 Famished Foragers is a very interesting card.
 4/3 for four are passable stats.
 The ability to discard and draw for three mana, guarantees that you won’t run out of steam in the late game.
 Finally, if you manage to damage your opponent, you get three mana back on the turn you play it.
-This can enable a very explosive turn.
-It looks like a card that you won’t mind playing multiples of, but keep in mind that it’s better in more aggressive decks.
+This can enable a very explosive turn in the right deck.

 Fight spells are usually quite good, but they usually come with slight modifications, so let’s take a look at how good this one is.